hq-tr/two_body_potential/README.md

 4. Specifying the number of eigenvalues and eigenvectors to obtain
 	- This is done by the `-n` tag.
 By default, this number is 5.

-A multi-cpu version, `sphere_FQHE_parallel.jl` is also included.
+A multi-cpu version, `sphere_FQHE_parallel.jl` is also included -- taken from [sphere_FQHE_parallel](https://github.com/hq-tr/sphere_FQHE_pins_parallel_v6), courtesy of Wenqi Yang.
 This version has some differences compared to the single-core counterpart:

 - The number of electrons and number of orbitals are required arguments, even if a basis is supplied.
 - In the output wavefunctions, the basis will be sorted by ascending order in their decimal representation.